sivareddyit/qubership-envgene/docs/env-instance-generation.md

 ## Proposed Approach

-The Environment Instance generation process builds upon the Environment Inventory by applying templates, resolving variables, and generating the final deployment artifacts.
+The Environment Instance generation process builds upon the Environment Inventory by applying templates, resolving variables, and generating the final instance artifact.
 This is a separate step that occurs after inventory generation and is controlled by the `ENV_BUILDER` parameter.

 The external system will initiate Environment Instance generation by triggering the instance pipeline with `ENV_BUILDER=true`, along with other required parameters.
 The target Environment for Instance generation is determined by the `ENV_NAMES` attribute, which follows the `<cluster-name>/<env-name>` notation.